Credit: Davide Cerati

 Representation: General Management

-Italian-American violinist Francesca Dego is celebrated for her versatility, compelling interpretations, and flawless technique.
+Italian American violinist Francesca Dego is celebrated for her compelling interpretations and flawless technique.

-A keen chamber musician, Francesca enjoys performing with artists such as Francesco Piemontesi, Daniel Müller-Schott, Timothy Ridout, Jan Lisiecki, Salvatore Accardo, Alessandro Carbonare, Mahan Esfahani, Bruno Giuranna, Shlomo Mintz, Narek Hakhnazaryan, Federico Colli, Mischa Maisky, Antonio Meneses, Martin Owen, Alessandro Taverna, Enrico Dindo, Alessio Bax, Roman Simovic and Francesca Leonardi.
+A keen chamber musician, Francesca enjoys performing with artists including Francesco Piemontesi, Daniel Müller-Schott, Timothy Ridout, Jan Lisiecki, Salvatore Accardo, Alessandro Carbonare, Mahan Esfahani, Bruno Giuranna, Shlomo Mintz, Narek Hakhnazaryan, Federico Colli, Mischa Maisky, Antonio Meneses, Martin Owen, Alessandro Taverna, Enrico Dindo, Alessio Bax, Roman Simovic and Francesca Leonardi.

-Francesca also has a passion for contemporary music and counts herself a dedicatee of the works of, amongst others, Michael Nyman, Carlo Boccadoro, Cristian Carrara, Nicola Campogrande and Marco Taralli.
-She is a frequent contributor to specialist music magazines including penning a monthly column for Suonare News among others and has written articles and opinion pieces for The Strad, BBC and Classical Music Magazines, Musical Opinion and Strings Magazine.
-Francesca has also recently published her first book, Tra le Note.
-Classica: 24 chiavi di lettura, with Mondadori in which she explores how classical music can be listened to and better understood today.
+Francesca also has a passion for contemporary music and is proud to be a dedicatee of works by Michael Nyman, Carlo Boccadoro, Nicola Campogrande, Francesco Antonioni, Silvia Colasanti, Fabio Vacchi and Giovanni Sollima, amongst others.
+In 2025 she created the ambitious project “Feathers in time”, which commissions ten of the most important living Italian composers to write solo violin works for her inspired by the poetry of her father, the late Italian poet Giuliano Dego.
+She contributes to specialist music magazines including Suonare News and Archi, and has written articles and opinion pieces for The Strad, BBC and Classical Music Magazines, Musical Opinion, and Strings Magazine.
+Francesca has published her first book with Mondadori — Tra le Note.
+Classica: 24 chiavi di lettura — in which she explores the relevance, application, and deeper understanding of classical music in the modern day.

 Artist website: www.francescadego.com